The key is that KRX has not yet been deployed.

 In case the investor does not have enough money or securities to pay for his transaction, the responsibility for paying for the securities transaction will be transferred to the securities company where the investor placed the order.

-Securities companies can decide on margin.
+Securities companies can decide on their own margin.

 Source